cosMo731/GPTs/README.md

 CI/CD workflows are defined in `.gitlab-ci.yml` and expect AWS credentials and an S3 bucket name to be configured in GitLab CI/CD variables.

+The pipeline includes steps to create the ECR repository and S3 bucket via Terraform before building Docker images and uploading the frontend build artifacts.
+Ensure `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, and `MY_CI_IMAGE` are set so these stages can run.

 ## CI Docker Image

 `ci/Dockerfile` builds a job image for GitLab Runner.
 It contains Docker CLI,